- 1 Prime Movers and Different Forms of Energy Resources

 2) Non-thermal prime movers:

-Such primary movers don’t use the heat energy for mechanical power.
+Such primary movers don’t use heat energy for mechanical power.
 The non-thermal primary movers are as follows:

 This type of primary mover uses stored water power to generate electricity.